An aerial view of the Chicago’s Lake Michigan shoreline highlighting Grant and Millennium parks

 Buckingham Fountain, more than seven meters tall, in the center of Grant Park

-A global city with iconic and unexpected experiences
+Chicago: A global city with iconic and unexpected experiences

 This cosmopolitan playground is bursting with things to do.
 Sightseeing options range from Chicago icons like Millennium Park’s sculptures, fountains, gardens and event spaces to awe-inspiring architecture by Frank Lloyd Wright, Frank Gehry, Daniel Burnham and Louis Sullivan.
 Get above it all on The Ledge, a glass platform on the Skydeck at Willis Tower, or the 360 Chicago Observation Deck on North Michigan Avenue, where the TILT experience leans you out 300 meters above Michigan Avenue.